Moret00/RAFT-Algorithm-Demo/RAFT-Algorithm.md

 6. **Failure Management**: If the Leader crashes or stops sending heartbeats, Followers eventually exceed their election timeout and will re-candidate to become the Leader, repeating the process.
 Even if some servers fail, RAFT operates correctly as long as a majority of servers are active and reach consensus.

-In **Conclusion**, RAFT ensures that a distributed system remains consistent and resilient despite failures.
+In **conclusion**, RAFT ensures that a distributed system remains consistent and resilient despite failures.
 By using a consensus protocol to agree on a sequence of operations and managing leadership transitions and log replication, RAFT enables a reliable and fault-tolerant system.
 This design ensures that even in the face of server failures or network issues, the system can continue to operate correctly and provide consistent results across all servers.

 ---